 Buying a house and lot might be part of your plans this year.
 You might have seen a lot of developers offering flexible payment terms, special discounts, and exclusive promos especially for cash buyers.
 When you search the country’s property listing sites, sure there are a lot of real estate properties listed on these sites that you can easily buy and invest in, which range from ready for occupancy condominiums, upscale townhouses, affordable houses and lots, and other property types that you can choose from.

 Looking at these properties would surely make you buy in the soonest possible time.
-But before you even jump into that decision, you have to ask yourself if you can really afford it.
+But before you even jump into that decision, you have to ask yourself if you can really afford it in its fair market value.
 If your answer is yes, do you have any idea on what your money can buy at the moment?

 Whether you plan to get a compact studio unit or an affordable house and lot in a safe neighborhood, you will need to carefully plan it out and consider other factors that may or may not affect your buying decision.

-Owning a house and lot, or any property in that matter, calls for responsibility and commitment.
+Owning a house and lot, or any real estate property in that matter, calls for responsibility and commitment.
 It calls for a thorough assessment of your lifestyle, finances, and personal needs.

 If you are deciding to purchase a house and lot this year but do not know where to start, check out these tips and factors to consider in buying your first property: